ethereum-optimism/op-analytics/sphinx/dataplatform/architecture.md

 ## Storage

 Our primary storage layer is Google Cloud Storage (GCS).
-All of the data we ingest is first stored in GCS before any further processing.

 We use a single GCS bucket for all data, with the following naming convention:
 ```